Henry Hotze: Agent in Europe

 Contributors to The Index included British authors, as well as Americans living in London such as Albert Taylor Bledsoe and John Reuben Thompson.

 According to Serge Noirsain of the Confederate Historical Association of Belgium, "Hotze called upon the assistance of professional journalists on the European continent.
 Filippo Manetta was a long-standing Italian friend of a member of the Confederate diplomatic mission in London, who had lived for a while in Virginia.
 Using the same methods as Hotze in England, Manetta managed to successfully infiltrate the Italian media, in particular the Turin press.
 This complicity produced a profitable exchange of information between The Index and the best newspapers on the European market.

 When sources were available, Hotze developed topics that influenced or helped the Confederate envoys in their official missions.
 As a result, his columns in The Index and their echoes in other well-known newspapers helped consolidate the logic behind the policies of the South".

 Hotze participated in a number of other important activities to support the south.
 He assisted in writing Lord Campbell's speech against the Union blockade given in the House of Lords on March 10, 1862.
 He also had an important dinner with William Ewart Gladstone (according to Gladstone's papers, July 31, 1862), where he stressed that the Union and Confederacy could negotiate their boundaries in a mediation effort.
 As 1862 moved on and after the battle of Antietam and the Emancipation Proclamation, Hotze became more frustrated over the course of public opinion in Great Britain.

-In London, Hotze took under his wing the famous Confederate spy Belle Boyd who had fled to England.
+In London, Hotze took under his wing the Confederate spy Belle Boyd, who had fled to England.
 Boyd had landed in Liverpool and made her way to London to meet Hotze, upon the recommendation of the Confederacy's Secretary of State.
 Boyd soon after married Union naval officer Samuel Wylde Hardinge in London on August 24, 1864.
 Though a shock to many, in light of the Civil War raging back home, the ceremony was nonetheless attended by influential Confederates such as Hotze, Caleb Huse, John Walker Fearn, John L. O'Sullivan (who had coined the phrase "Manifest Destiny") and James Williams.
 Both O'Sullivan and Williams had previously been US Ambassadors; O'Sullivan to Portugal and Williams to the Ottoman Empire.